 ProWalker provides three options for termination criteria:

 Sets a maximum time limit per frame.
 When that limit is reached, Podium Walker moves to the next frame whether or not all noise has been resolved.

 Sets a maximum number of samples per frame.
 Use this if you've done test renders and know how many samples are required for your desired image quality.

 An automatic solution that attempts to find an efficient balance between speed and quality.
 Move the slider to the right for higher quality but slower rendering.

 Paths and Animation Panel

-ProWalker's tools for creating and rendering fly-through animations contained within the View/Path/Movie dialog, which can be accessed by clicking the orange arrow icon.
+ProWalker's tools for creating and rendering fly-through animations contained within the View/Path/Movie dialog are not implemented in this BETA version.

-There are also tonemapping controls to make global lighting adjustments via the brightness and gamma sliders.
+There are also tonemapping controls to make global lighting adjustments via the exposure and contrastsliders.